Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Meta-Modules

 \section{Meta-Modules}

 In this section, we will combine multiple amoebots to meta-modules.
 In other models for programmable matter and modular robots, meta-modules have proven to be very useful.
-For example, they allow us to bypass restrictions on the reconfigurability \cite{DBLP:conf/iros/DeweyADGMSPC08,DBLP:conf/icra/VassilvitskiiKRSY02} and to simulate (shape formation) algorithms for other models \cite{DBLP:journals/comgeo/AloupisBDDFIW13,DBLP:conf/icra/ParadaSS16}.
+For example, they allow us to bypass restrictions on the reconfigurability \cite{DBLP:conf/iros/DeweyADGMSPC08,DBLP:conf/icra/VassilvitskiiKRSY02} and to simulate (reconfiguration) algorithms for other models \cite{DBLP:journals/comgeo/AloupisBDDFIW13,DBLP:conf/icra/ParadaSS16}.

 In the first two subsections, we will present meta-modules of rhombical and hexagonal shape, respectively.
-In the third and fourth subsection, we discuss how to increase the stability of the structure during the movements, and how to construct rhombical and hexagonal meta-modules from an arbitrary amoebot structure.
+In the third subsection, we show how to construct such meta-modules from an arbitrary amoebot structure.
+In the fourth subsection, we discuss how to increase the stability of the structure during the movements.